Natural Burial Community Q&A Evening 26th February 2026

 Our wonderful panel of speakers took their seats on stage and we proceeded with our community discussion.
 Many community members asked questions and it was a very engaging discussion.

-Brittany Rose presenting trivia
+Brittany presenting trivia to kick the evening off

-Questions from community included;
+Questions from community members and a brief summary of the answers included;

 • If I had land that I wanted to use as a Natural Burial Cemetery for public use, how could I do that?